nautobot/nautobot-app-secrets-providers/docs/dev/dev_environment.md

 Removing network nautobot_secrets_providers_default
 ```

 This will safely shut down all of your running Docker containers for this project.
-When you are ready to spin containers back up, it is as simple as running `invoke start` again [as seen previously](#invoke-starting-the-development-environment).
+When you are ready to spin containers back up, it is as simple as running `invoke start` again [as seen previously](#invoke---starting-the-development-environment).

-!!! warning
-	If you're wanting to reset the database and configuration settings, you can use the `invoke destroy` command, but **you will lose any data stored in those containers**, so make sure that is what you want to do.
+> **Warning** If you're wanting to reset the database and configuration settings, you can use the `invoke destroy` command, but **you will lose any data stored in those containers**, so make sure that is what you want to do.

-### Real-Time Updates?
-How Cool!
+### Real-Time Updates

 Your environment should now be fully setup, all necessary Docker containers are created and running, and you're logged into Nautobot in your web browser.
 Now what?